 Automation-friendly scripting API, pass/fail results, standardized output format that can be parsed by a computer, etc.

 We also have some requirements that probably do not affect the design of the tool, such as:

 It should be an open source project

 Developers these days expect open source and many shy away from tools that do not publish their source code, or even from tools without an open source license acceptable to them.
 We also believe that having the code out in the open makes the tool better, plus it may encourage more help from, and interaction with, the community.
-Check out our open source stewardship text for more information.

 So what do these criteria mean for technology choices and application design then?
 What language would the tool be written in?
 What scripting language would it support?
 What would the scripting API look like?
 The command-line interface?
 The results output?